sXperfect/pekora/README.md

 - `profile3_cpu`
 - `profile4_cpu`

-To run on gpu, add parameter `args.accelerator=gpu`
+To run on gpu, add parameter `args.accelerator=gpu` and set the precision to either 16 or 32 bits using parameter `args.precision=<precision>` (Default is 64 for CPU).

 The results are stored inside `results` folder.